RE at The Bay

 - It is our intent that the school’s Christian values of Love, Courage, Truth, Respect and Friendship continue to be embedded within the ethos of the school.

 - It is our intent that pupils can safely and openly discuss the big questions about life and God.

 - It is our intent that Religious Education makes an important contribution in promoting respect and tolerance in a multicultural diverse world.
 It provides a key context to promote the shared British values of Democracy, Rule of Law, Individual Liberty and Mutual Respect for, and tolerance of, those with different faiths and beliefs.

 - It is our intent to continue to foster and provide opportunities for pupils to deepen their understanding of their own personal spiritual development and growth.

 The Religious Education Curriculum explores concepts around a skills based cycle of enquiry.
-These 5 enquiry skills are ‘communicate’, ‘apply’, ‘enquire’, ‘contexutalise’ and ‘evaluate’.
+These 5 enquiry skills are ‘communicate’, ‘apply’, ‘inquire’, ‘contexutalise’ and ‘evaluate’.
 The cycle of enquiry allows pupils the opportunity to respond to concepts in relation to their own experiences and beliefs, as well as in relation to the religion being studied.
-Christianity is the main religion studied at the Bay however, by the time pupils reach the end of Key Stage 2, they will have studied 3 other major world religions.
+Christianity is studied at the Bay.
+By the time pupils reach the end of Key Stage 2, they will have also studied three other major world religions.

-In Reception, Year 1 and Year 2, pupils explore Christianity and Judaism.
-In Years 3 and 4 pupils explore Christianity and Hinduism and in Years 5 and 6 Christianity and Islam.
+In Reception, Year 1 and Year 2, pupils explore Christianity and the Jewish faith.
+In Years 3 and 4 pupils explore Christianity and the Hindu faith and in Years 5 and 6 Christianity and Islam.

-R.E. weeks are held every half term so pupils have the time to learn about, and debate, concepts in depth.
+R.E. weeks are held each half term so pupils have the time to learn about, and debate, concepts in depth.
 The following minimum time is devoted to Religious Education.

 EYFS: 36 hours per year / 6 hours per half-term